carltonwin8/strip-led-control/README.md

 | --- | --- |
 | ![](images/schematic.png) | ![](images/perfboard.png) |

-The test LED circuit between the signals LED+ and LED- will be replaced with LED strip once the circuit and software has been debugged and working.
+The test LED circuit between the signals LED+ and LED- is be replaced with LED strip for actual use.

 ## Implementation Plan